-Upon arrival in Venice, transfer to the Hotel Monaco and Grand Canal, beautifully located facing the Grand Canal.
+Upon arrival in Venice, transfer to the Hotel Monaco and Grand Canal beautifully located facing the Grand Canal.
 The afternoon is free to rest or explore Venice independently.
 Gather with fellow travelers this evening for a Welcome Reception at the hotel.
-(R)

 Day 3 — Venice

+Whether it is your first time or 15th in Venice, it is easy to lose yourself in the labyrinth of bridges, footpaths and small side canals.
 On an escorted walking tour, navigate the city and uncover the treasures of this remarkable city.
-Visit the St. Mark's Square, where you will see the Campanile and the 15th-century Clock Tower where two huge bronze statues strike the hour.
-Walk to St. Mark’s Basilica and admire the beauty of the Doge’s Palace, seat of the Venetian government for nearly a millennium.
+Visit the Piazza San Marco or St. Mark’s Square where you will see the Campanile and the 15th-century Clock Tower where two huge bronze statues strike the hour.
+Walk to St. Mark’s Basilica and admire the beauty of the Doge’s Palace seat of the Venetian government for nearly a millennium.
 Spend some time exploring the shops and cafes that surround the square.
 This evening Smithsonian Journeys Travelers will have an exclusive visit inside St. Mark’s Basilica.
 During this private tour, admire the breathtaking sight of the famous mosaics illuminated by a spectacular light show.
 The church was built in 828 A.D. as a tomb for St. Mark.
 After a fire it was rebuilt and served as the Doge’s private chapel.
 (B)